-The Food Environments and the Law Student Writing Competition is open for students enrolled in law schools in Argentina, Brazil, Chile, Colombia, Mexico, Jamaica, Barbados or South Africa during the 2021–22 academic year.
-Applicants are invited to submit papers exploring how the law can be used to promote healthier lives by discouraging the consumption of unhealthy foods and beverages.
+The inaugural Food Environments and the Law Student Writing Competition for students enrolled in law schools in Argentina, Brazil, Chile, Colombia, Mexico, Jamaica, Barbados or South Africa during the 2021–22 academic year has concluded.

 Etiquetado Frontal de Advertencia en Productos Comestibles (Front-of-Package Warning Labeling on Edible Products)